wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;You seem to be in favour of a computerised life.

 **M:**&ensp;What is wrong with a life which is free from problems?
 Personality is merely a reflection of the real.
 Why should not the reflection be true to the original as a matter of course, automatically?
 Need the person have any designs of its own?
 The life of which it is an expression will guide it.
-Once you realise that the person is merely a shadow of the reälity, but not reälity itself, you cease to fret and worry.
+Once you realise that the person is merely a shadow of the reality, but not reality itself, you cease to fret and worry.
 You agree to be guided from within and life becomes a journey into the unknown.

 <script>
 export default {